 Aside from the verde components of this pea and asparagus risotto recipe, all the standards of basic risotto make up the supporting cast.
-The Arboro rice, the white wine, and of course what is arguably the most Italian ingredient of any risotto: Parmesan cheese that helps join it all together.

-While putting this piece together, it struck me how this dish is somewhat reflective of our friend Paola.
+While putting this Spring Risotto feature together, it struck me how this green risotto is somewhat reflective of our friend Paola.
 A beautiful person on the outside and within, humble, steadfast, and like the Parmesan in this dish – Italian do the core.
 Just like this Parmesan, Paola has the unique gift for bringing people together and keeping them together.